goodloop/autoware_auto_mirror/src/tools/odom_to_state_conversion_nodes/design/odom_to_state_conversion_nodes-design.md

 `lgsvl_interface` and `ssc_interface` has more rigorous checks on the condition of outputing `VehicleKinematicState`.

+`acceleration_mps2` is not populated in the output message.

 ## Inputs / Outputs / API

 ### Subscribers